 Acetylon is currently advancing other orally bioavailable, highly selective, potent inhibitors of HDAC6 into late stage preclinical development.
-Such compounds have demonstrated biological activity in the areas of autoimmunity, neurodegeneration, cardiac disorders, stroke, diabetes and depression in preclinical studies.
+Such compounds have demonstrated biological activity in the areas of autoimmunity and neurodegeneration, as well as neurologic and other diseases in laboratory studies.

-Autoimmune diseases are a major and growing public health problem.
-In the United States, systemic lupus erythematosus, inflammatory bowel disease and severe psoriasis affect millions of patients , and there are an estimated 400,000 cases of multiple sclerosis.
-Most currently available treatments are biologic drugs, which are typically costly, must be administered by injection, and have been associated with significant risks including FDA “black box warnings” for opportunistic infections and secondary cancers.
-Despite these limitations, biologic drugs for these indications currently generate more than $20 billion in annual sales worldwide.
+Neurodegenerative diseases and autoimmune diseases each represent a major, growing public health problem.
+In the U.S., rheumatoid and osteo-arthritis, systemic lupus erythematosus, inflammatory bowel disease and severe psoriasis affect millions of patients, and there are an estimated 400,000 cases of multiple sclerosis.
+Most currently available treatments for these diseases are biologic drugs, which are typically costly, must be administered by injection, and have been associated with significant risks including FDA “black box warnings” for opportunistic infections and secondary cancers.
 There is a clear need for new, targeted oral drugs that demonstrate effectiveness in slowing or reversing the progression of autoimmune disease and exhibit improved safety and administration profiles.